-Sometimes, that despondency can take us under, and good honorable people can die from sheer pain.
+Sometimes despondency can take people under, and they can die from sheer pain.

 It can also galvanize us to great and wondrous achievements.

 Being suicidal is not just a black or white either/or condition.
-There may be many many steps that lead closer to the edge, and many many steps that lead away to safe pasture.
-And every day, every time another person crosses my path or my desk phone or my email, I do know that I do not know the pain they are in or what kind of day they are having or what forces are blowing through their sky.
+There can be many many steps that lead a person closer to the edge.
+There can be many many steps that lead away to safe pasture.
+Interaction with us can be one of those steps.
+Every day, every time another person crosses my path or my desk phone or my email, I don’t know the pain they are in or what kind of day they are having or what forces are blowing through their sky.
 All we can do is make every effort to say a kind word and show some courtesy and respect.